jason0x43/jc-weather/README.md

 Installation
 ------------

-The easiest way to install the workflow is to download the [prepackaged workflow][pkg].
+The easiest way to install the workflow is to download the [current release][].
 Double-click on the downloaded file, or drag it into the Alfred Workflows window, and Alfred should install it.

 I'm using `weather` as the main command, which is the same as the built-in weather web search in Alfred.
 The web search can be disabled in Features &rarr;